opentok/screensharing-extensions/README.md

 screensharing-extensions
 ========================

-This project includes sample code for developing screen-sharing extensions for Opera and older versions of Chrome (71 and lower).
+This project includes sample code for developing screen-sharing extensions for older versions of of Chrome (71 and lower) and Opera (58 and lower).
 These extensions allow you to use screen-sharing support in Opera and older versions of Chrome with the [OpenTok.js][1] library.

-**Important:** In Chrome 72+ and Firefox 52+, an extension (or whitelist listing) is no longer needed for screen sharing.
+**Important:** In Chrome 72+, Firefox 52+, and Opera 59+, an extension (or whitelist listing) is no longer needed for screen sharing.
 The browser prompts the end user for access to the screen, as it would for access to the camera.
-The extension in this repo is only included to support Opera and older versions of Chrome.
+The extension in this repo is only included to support older versions of Chrome and Opera.

 For more information, see: